iterative/dvc.org/content/docs/command-reference/queue/start.md

 and execute one queued experiment task at a time in the background, until either `dvc queue stop` is used or the queue is empty.

-> For performance reasons, when the queue is empty, the worker will idle for up
+> Due to Celery worker implementation details, when the queue is empty, a worker
-> to 60 seconds before exiting.
-If new experiment tasks are added to the queue
+> process may idle for up to 10 seconds before exiting automatically.
+If new
+> experiment tasks are added to the queue during this time, the worker will
-> during this time, the worker will resume processing tasks.
-Otherwise, the
+> resume processing tasks instead of exiting.
+Otherwise, the worker will exit
-> worker will exit after the 60 second idle timeout.
+> after the 10 second idle timeout.

 Queued tasks are run sequentially by default, but can be run in parallel using the `--jobs` option.